 We affirm that the noblest reasons for acquiring literacy are to read the Scriptures with understanding and sympathy; to articulate the truth of God clearly, attractively, and convincingly; and to be equipped to recognize truth expressed in many sources, discerning it from partial truth and error, testing all by the biblical standard.

-Through the study of poetry, drama, fiction, essays, and critical theory, students in the English major can:
+Through the study of poetry, drama, fiction, essays, and critical theory, students pursuing the English degree from our Christian college in California can:

 The Department of English offers a primarily traditional curriculum.
 The philosophy and practice of the faculty is to emphasize works of recognized and enduring merit in the canon of English, American, and world literature.
 At the same time, they remain receptive to the inclusion of new or neglected works that are compatible with the department's philosophy.
 Several courses examine critical theory, and faculty employ a variety of methodologies in literary analysis, while favoring a historical and exegetical approach.